Conventional oil is popular engine oil that’s highly affordable.

 How is this done?

-When heated to various temperatures, crude oil leaves behind a heavier oil that becomes the base oil for conventional motor oil.
+When heated to extreme temperatures, crude oil leaves behind a heavier oil that becomes the base oil for conventional motor oil.
 Certain additives are then added to the less refined base oil for additional performance benefits and greater engine protection.

 Conventional oil isn’t as refined as synthetic engine oil and synthetic blend oil), but it still serves various purposes well.